 Bruny Island Surfing at Cloudy Bay

 Surfing on Bruny Island is a popular activity.
-Cloudy Bay beach is exposed to pretty consistent surf.
+Cloudy Bay Beach is exposed to pretty consistent surf.
 The best wind direction is from the north.
-Waves at the beach break peel off both left and right, to suit all surfers.
-Good surf at all stages of the tide but the waves can be a little flat in Summer.
-You will not have to fight your way into the lineup here as it is rarely crowded.
+Waves at the beach break peel off both left and right to suit all surfers.
+Good surf at all tide stages, but the waves can be a little flat in Summer.
+You will not have to fight into the lineup here, as it is rarely crowded.

 Jetty Beach campsite

-Jetty Beach is a great site for families, The campground is a charming wooded area with views to the beach below.
-The campsite faces a white sandy beach and calm waters of Great Taylors Bay which offers safe, swimming, snorkelling, kayaking and fishing.
-Pit toilets, picnic shelters and fire rings are provided (bring your own firewood and drinking water).
+Jetty Beach is a great site for families.
+The campground is a charming wooded area with views of the beach below.
+The campsite faces a white sandy beach and the calm waters of Great Taylors Bay, which offer safe swimming, snorkelling, kayaking, and fishing.
+Pit toilets, picnic shelters, and fire rings are provided (bring your own firewood and drinking water).
 Buy your camping mattress today for your trip.

 How to get to Jetty Beach